BrockHerion/brockherion.dev/src/pages/blog/posts/build-bulletproof-react-forms-with-zod-and-react-hook-form.md

 }
 ```

-While this was a small change, it simplies our setup process for setting the resolver.
+While this was a small change, it simplifies our setup process for setting the resolver.

 ## Conclusion